UTDNebula/website/docs/maintainers/overview.md

 ---
 id: overview
-title: 'About Maintaining Project Nebula'
+title: 'About Maintaining Nebula Labs'
-description: 'How to set up a new Project Nebula codebase.'
+description: 'How to set up a new Nebula Labs codebase.'
 sidebar_position: 1
 ---

-Contributing to Project Nebula is simple.
+Contributing to Nebula Labs is simple.
 All of our codebases use a consistent process to suggest or implement changes.

 Addiitonally, many of our projects use a consistent technology stack and similar